-The PO contains all information necessary for the buyer and the seller to agree on what is being ordered, what is the cost, when the items will be delivered and when payment will be received.
-If mistakes are made, it protects both sides if either makes a mistake.
+The PO contains all information necessary for the buyer and the seller to agree on what the business has ordered, what is the cost, when delivery is expected and when the buyer expects to pay the supplier.
+The PO protects both sides if either makes a mistake.

 It’s tempting and easy to start with an Office template – an Excel or a Word document.

 These templates are free, they contain all the necessary fields in a typical PO and you can simply customize them as required for your business.
 It’s how most small businesses start out.